 In our online learning setting, noisy decisions become available to the learner one by one.
 Hence, the learning algorithm produces a sequence of hypotheses $(\theta_{1},\ldots,\theta_{T+1})$.
 Here, $T$ is the total number of rounds, and $\theta_{1}$ is an arbitrary initial hypothesis and $\theta_{t}$ for $t > 1$ is the hypothesis chosen after seeing the $(t-1)$th decision.
 Let $l(\mfy_{t},\theta_{t})$ denote the loss the learning algorithm suffers when it tries to predict $\mfy_{t}$ based on the previous observed decisions $\{\mfy_{1},\ldots,\mfy_{t-1}\}$.
 The goal of the learner is to minimize the regret, which is the cumulative loss $\sum_{t=1}^{T}l(\mfy_{t},\theta_{t})$ against the best possible loss when the whole batch of decisions are available.
 Formally, the regret is defined as

-Unlike most online learning problems that assume the loss function to be smooth \cite{shalev2011online,hazan2016introduction}, in this study, $l(\mfy,\theta)$ and $l_{K}(\mfy,\theta)$ are not necessarily smooth, due to the structures of $X_{E}(\theta)$ and $\bigcup_{k\in [K]} S(w_{k},\theta)$.
-Thus, the popular gradient based online leaning algorithm \cite{bottou1999line,kulis2010implicit} fails and our problem is significantly more difficult than most online learning problems.
-To address this challenge, two online learning algorithms are developed in the next subsection.
+Unlike most online learning problems that assume the loss function to be smooth \citet{shalev2011online,hazan2016introduction}, $l(\mfy,\theta)$ and $l_{K}(\mfy,\theta)$ are not necessarily smooth in our paper, due to the structures of $X_{E}(\theta)$ and $\bigcup_{k\in [K]} S(w_{k},\theta)$.
+Thus, the popular gradient based online learning algorithms \citet{bottou1999line,kulis2010implicit} fail and our problem is significantly more difficult than most of them.
+To address this challenge, two online learning algorithms are developed in the next section.